Unity Cup Scenario

 New Story Characters

-Differences between the Aoharu and URA scenarios
+Differences between the Unity Cup and URA modes

-Another important difference is that your training (facility) level does not increase by simply using it as before, but it's now tied to your overall team rank.
+Another important difference is that your training facility level does not increase by simply using it as before, but it's now tied to your overall team rank.

-Scenario Race Factor
+Scenario Race Spark

 Stat Caps

-The Aoharu Hai scenario has the following base stat caps:
+On the Japanese server, the Aoharu Hai scenario has the following base stat caps:

 StatCap